zand3rs/memori/README.md

 ### set(key, value, callback)
 ### set(key, value, ttl, callback)

 Set the value of key.
 If key already holds a value, it is overwritten, regardless of its type.
 Any previous time to live associated with the key is discarded on successful operation.
-The ttl unit is in seconds and value could be any of _string, number or json_.
+The ttl unit is in seconds and value could be of any data type.
 If ttl is not provided, the default ttl of 0 is used which means no expiration.

 ```javascript
 //-- set key without expiration